David Genat: Other reality shows

 In 2002, Genat was the winner of the third season of Australian model search show Search for a Supermodel, competing in a field of both male and female modelling hopefuls.

 Genat appeared on The Celebrity Apprentice Australia in 2020.

 Genat also appeared on the second season of Deal or No Deal Island, alongside four time Survivor contestant and Survivor US: Micronesia winner Parvati Shallow and Big Brother US 2 winner Will Kirby.
 He won the show and played a high-stakes game of Deal or No Deal to determine his prize.
-He was offered $US5,800,000 to walk away, when the remaining cases left were $75 and $12,232,001.
-Genat made a good deal, as his case contained $75 (which is what he would have walked away with had he continued his game).
+He was offered $US5,800,000 to walk away, which he accepted, when the remaining cases left were $75 and $12,232,001; this makes Genat the first non-American game show contestant to be placed in the American top 25 game show winners list.
+Genat ultimately made a good deal, as his case contained $75 (which is what he would have walked away with had he continued his game).

 Personal life

 Genat is married to fitness coach Pearl Christensen, with whom he shares a daughter.
-Genat also shares two sons from a previous relationship and is also a stepfather to Christensen's eldest daughter from a former relationship.
+Genat also shares two sons from a previous relationship, Kathleen Genat, and is also a stepfather to Christensen's eldest daughter from a former relationship.